hseritt/django-project-starter2/README.md

 A rewrite of my original Django starter project.

-The goal is to include:
+The goal goal of this project is to provide:

-* A Django project with usable configurations and folder structure
+* A Django project with usable configurations and folder structure.
-* Rest Framework configured for example app (has a simple Event model)
+* Rest Framework configured for example app (has a simple Event model).
-* Authentication ready to go (has a login page with standard authentication functionality)
+* Authentication ready to go (has a login page with standard authentication functionality).
-* Cors ready for frontend UI (you should be able to use Vue, React or Angular)
+* Cors ready for frontend UI (you should be able to use Vue, React or Angular project with the Rest API).
-* Ability to change project name to project name of your choice
+* Ability to change the project name to a name of your choice.

 ## How to develop